xcelt/smart-home/README.md

 ![SHA512 Hash](./images/SHA512hash.png)

-We then ran this hash through the popular command line tool _Hashid_ (xxxx, xxxx), which can determine the type of hash presented to be further decrypted by bruteforcing tools like _Hashcat_ (xxxx,).
+We then ran this hash through the popular command line tool _Hashid_ (Pypi, 2015), which can determine the type of hash presented to be further decrypted by bruteforcing tools like _Hashcat_ (Hashcat, 2022).
 This resulted in a positive hit in the system, correctly determining the hash to be SHA512:

 ![Hashid512](./images/hashid512.png)

-The real-world effort to cracking this hash would be minimal, and those without much hacking skill would be able to figure out how to do so from a hacking tutorial on Youtube (XXXX, XXXX).
+The real-world effort to cracking this hash would be minimal, and those without much hacking skill would be able to figure out how to do so from a hacking tutorial on Youtube (Avocari, 2021).
 We thus set this as our H0: all hashed keys would behave similarly to SHA512.

 We then repeated the process for the RSA and Fernet hashes, which were provided during initialisation.
 Both the RSA hash and Fernet hashes were found to be unknown in the _hashid_ system: